linkdom/head-first-c/chapter_6/README.md

  - The heap is used for long-term storage.
 You allocate space with malloc().
  - The sizeof operator will tell you how much space a struct needs.
  - Data will stay on the heap until you release it with free().

+## Binary Tree
+A **binary tree** allows each piece of data to connect to two other pieces of data.

+## valgrind
+#### (named after the entrance to valhalla)
+ - valgrind checks for memory leaks.
+ - valgrind works by intercepting the calls to malloc() and free()
+ - when a program stops running, valgrind prints details of what's left on the heap.
+ - if you compile your code with debug information, valgrind can give you more information.
+ - if you run your program several times, you can narrow the search for the leak.
+ - valgrind can tell you which lines of code in your source put the data on the heap.
+ - valgrind can be used to check that you've fixed a leak.